 - academic freedom — post-secondary institutions must ensure protection of the principle of free and independent inquiry and expression.

 An arm’s length advisory council on post-secondary education should be established that includes broad representation from both levels of government and the academic community that will provide a yearly report to the Minister of Employment, Workforce Development and Labour who will present that report to Parliament on the progress made by the federal government and the provinces in meeting the national principles of post-secondary education.

-Any changes in the federal fiscal transfer mechanism for post-secondary education should be the subject of negotiations and special arrangements with Quebec.
+Provincial governments must be consulted regarding any changes in the federal fiscal transfer mechanism for post-secondary education, which should also be the subject of negotiations and special arrangements with Quebec.